Apple

 How to keep your iPhone’s storage from filling up again?

-Like your closet, your iPhone storage will eventually fill up, and you will have to repeat the steps outlined above.
-But there are things you can do to better manage your oh-so-limited storage and avoid having to do that major cleanup as frequently.
+Like your closet, your iPhone storage will eventually fill up, and you must repeat the steps outlined above.
+But there are things you can do to manage your oh-so-limited storage better and avoid having to do that significant cleanup as frequently.

 Back to top button